Gaadek/Gaadek.github.io/_posts/2021-01-27-Linux-apt-cheat-sheet.md

 title: Linux APT cheat sheet
 subtitle: It can be hard to remember everything
 tags: [linux, apt]
-comments: true
 ---

-##  What is apt?
+## What is a APT?
 Apt stands for **Advanced Packaging Tool**.
-It is a tool that allows to manage the installation, updating and removal of software packages in a Debian based Linux system.
-Such a tool is called a **package manager** and there ar eplenty of them, however the most known are `apt-get` and `apt` (apt is newer than apt-get).
+This software allows to manage the installation, updating and removal of packages in a Debian based Linux system.
+Such a tool is called a **package manager** and there are plenty of them, the most well known being `apt-get` and `apt`.

 Behind the hood, apt interacts with **dpkg**, the Debian packaging system whose purpose is to pack software in an easy to install entity.
 Apt offers a user friendly tool for interacting with dpkg.